daybarr/timelapse/README.md

 The Camera automatically takes a photo every 2 minutes, during the required daylight hours.
 Photos are saved to the SD card with a timestamped file name.

-The Server continually attempts to connect to the Camera and download the photos from it.
-Once a photo is safely stored on the Server, it is removed from the Camera so the SD card doesn't fill up.
+The Computer continually attempts to connect to the Camera and download the photos from it.
+Once a photo is safely stored on the Computer, it is removed from the Camera so the SD card doesn't fill up.

 The Camera's WiFi is only activated during daylight, when the Camera is being charged by the solar panel.
-So the Server must cope with losing the connection to the Camera at any time.
+So the Computer must cope with losing the connection to the Camera at any time.

 At night, the Camera stops taking photos, turns off the WiFi and stops the SSH Server, thus conserving power until the sun starts charging it again the next day.
 The battery in the Camera should be sufficient to see it through the dark zone, especially if you remove the SIM card and disable mobile networks (where applicable - recommended for security reasons anyway).